ifwe/bruce/doc/design.md

 broker B2, then 30% of the batches for topic T will be sent to B1 and 70% will be sent to B2.

-Combined topics batching (in which a single batch contains multiple topics) can be configured for topics that do not have per-topic batching configurations.
+Combined topics batching (in which a single batch contains multiple topics) may be configured for topics that do not have per-topic batching configurations.
 For AnyPartition messages with these topics, a broker is chosen in the same manner as described above for per-topic batches.
 However, this type of message